picobellobv/ephos.github.io/_posts/2018-8-6-SummitOnRamp.md

 ---
-title: OnRamp
+title: Summit OnRamp
 teaser: If you planning to attend the PowerShell + DevOps Global Summit 2019, this message is for you!
-category: powershell
+category: misc
+tags: [summit, community]
-tags: [powershell, summit, community] published : true
+published : true
 reddit_post:
 featured_comments: